ESmyth-dev/VoyagerVision/README.md

 )
 ```

-# Run Voyager for a specific task with a learned skill library
+# Run VoyagerVision for a specific task with a learned skill library

-If you want to run Voyager for a specific task with a learned skill library, you should first pass the skill library directory to Voyager:
+If you want to run VoyagerVision for a specific task with a learned skill library, you should first pass the skill library directory to VoyagerVision:
 ```python
 from voyager import Voyager